MING-DA 80W PP with 845

 Then RLa-a is 33k0.
 Then the speaker load for pure class used

 between 4r & 8r terminals

 needs to be 10r0.
 So using more idle current hardly improves

 The amps sounded fabulous as I have made them.
 Average levels

 for most listeners is

 The amp makes at least an initial 10W before AB action

 AB with all triode amps is usually completely tolerable because

 the cut off behaviour is gradual

-and not many harsh sounding harmonics are produced, so class AB with 845 sounds better
+and not many harsh sounding harmonics are produced, so class AB

-of KT88 in ULAB1 mode.
+than say a pair of KT88 in ULAB1 mode.

 And who would think 300B work well as drivers with only 6.6mAdc

 The total RLa for each 300B = 39k, and with Va = 134Vrms, the Ia

 change = 4.8mApk.